etheringhotmail/tsl_training/bioinformatics_notebook/analysis.md

 Average Length of contig = 210

 20 Oct 2013
 Oh dear!
 I've realised that the script was wrong and didn't do what I wanted it to.
+I've edited the script and pushed it github.
+Here is the working version of [Fasta_getLength.pl](https://github.com/ethering/tsl_training/blob/15bbbd0f106c4659aa4ae49401d5356ad68c3018/scripts/perl/Fasta_getLength.pl)
+`bsub -q TSL-Test128 -We 1 "source perl-5.16.3; perl scripts/perl/Fasta_getLength.pl data/refseq.fasta" `
+Output:
+Combined Length = 525 from 5 sequences
+Average Length of contig = 105